Class: cCJCommandBarSystem

 Description

 The cCJCommandBarSystem class is used to create a commandbar system.
 A commandbar system consists of a combination of a menubar, any number of toolbars, a statusbar, and any number of context menus.
 The commandbar system manages all of these components to ensure that they act and behave in a consistent manner.
 With the exception of context menus, all other commandbar system components will be nested within the commandbar system.
-Menubars, toolbars, and context menus all contain menu item objects.
-These are all based on the same class and they can be used interchangeably within menubars, toolbars, and context menus.
+Menubars, toolbars and context menus all contain menu items objects.
+These are all based on the same class and they can be used interchangeably within menubars, toolbars and context menus.
 Statusbars contain statusbar pane objects.

 The following provides a short introduction to the commandbar system classes.
 You should refer to the Using Menus, Toolbars and Statusbars for a complete overview of the commandbar system.
 The Class Reference will provide you with syntactical and usage information about the commandbar system classes.